Welcome to !

 Hypernym(s): dominate, master

-12. subject - verb
+12. subject - adjective

 · possibly accepting or permitting; "a passage capable of misinterpretation"; "open to interpretation"; "an issue open to question"; "the time is fixed by the director and players and therefore subject to much variation"